garciart/flask-demo/tracker_07/README.md

 # Tracker_07

-This is a demo of a Flask application that incorporates error handling.
+This is a demo of a Flask application that incorporates performance profiling.

 > **NOTE** - Remember to activate your Python virtual environment first:
 >
 > - `source .venv/bin/activate` (Linux)
 > - `.venv/Scripts/activate` (Windows)

-Incorporating error handling in your application not only provides feedback to the user, but captures information you can use to debug and improve your site.
+Your website should run very fast using Flask's built-in Werkzeug server; so fast that you may not notice bottlenecks, like large image loading, until you deploy your application on a production server.
+However, there are several ways to identify slow-loading component, like using the developer tools found in most browsers.
+Another way is to use the built-in Werkzeug profiler.

 Your application structure should be like the following: